 Another option is AXE Messy Look: Matte Gel.
 It’s a non-shiny gel obviously, so you aren’t going to get that quintessential high-sheen, gelled-up look.
 But as a gel, once it dries, that’s it: Your style is locked in place, for better or worse.
 We suggest using the gel if you have very short hair, as longer hair can feel too stiff.

-The trick to making the texture stand out on this style is applying product on dry hair.
+The trick to making the texture stand out on this style is applying the product on dry hair.
 You really only want to use a very small amount of product, around a dime-sized amount.
 The smaller the better really, so make sure you aren’t applying too much.
 You can always add more!

 Just rake that product in and shake your hand throughout the tops of your hair.
-After the product is applied, you can pick and choose individual sections that you may want to add a little more product to for a piecey effect.
+After the product is applied, you can pick and choose individual sections that you may want to add a little more product for a piecey effect.
 If you are using gel, make sure you’re happy with the result before you let it dry.